-This Agreement will take effect forty (40) days from the date copies of this signed Agreement are sent to both Houses of Congress and OMB, or thirty (30) days from the date the Computer Matching Notice is published in the Federal Register for public comment, at which time comments will be addressed.
+This Agreement will take effect on the later of the following dates: (1) forty (40) days from the date copies of this signed Agreement are sent to both Houses of Congress and OMB, or (2) thirty (30) days from the date the Computer Matching Notice is published in the Federal Register for public comment, at which time comments will be addressed.
 Additionally, depending on whether comments are received, this Agreement could yield a contrary determination (Commencement Date).
 DHS/FEMA is the agency that will: